 Several of the automobiles subject to this latest air bag recall were also involved in a previous one that was announced in February.
 That one affected 1.2 million vehicles, among them 2010-2016 4Runner, 2011-2013 Corolla and 2011-2013 Corolla Matrix vehicles.

-Starting Nov.
-15, Toyota will begin distributing notifications via first-class mail informing owners of this most recent air bag recall.
+Starting November 15, Toyota will begin distributing notifications via first-class mail informing owners of this most recent air bag recall.
 Before this, however, each car will be inspected to determine the nature of the problem and the appropriate corrective action.
 For example, the driver and/or passenger air bags may be defective.
 Whatever the case may be, the inflator, air bag assembly or both will be swapped out.
-This repair is for free, and depending on the day, the fix should take approximately one hour to complete.
+This repair is free, and the fix should take approximately one hour to complete.